 The frame over the great Abbey had timber dating from between 1160-1220.
 Those trees were believed to be 300-400 year-old trees before they were cut down.
 Yes, the roof can be built back, not with timber from France of that size because it doesn’t exist anymore, but in one form or another.
 Nevertheless, it is a very, very sad event.

 Of my two photos shown here, the view from above was taken from the 56th floor observation deck of Tour Montparnasse.
 It has previously licensed by Expedia for 3 years.
+Prints are available.
 The image of candles has been licensed multiple times for books and magazines.